boardfish/dissertation/survey-and-analysis-stage.md

 This has evolved from the initial proposal, which was to build an escape room exclusively using technology.
 After much discussion with my supervisor, we determined that this was too vast of a goal for the project.
 This would have been a distributed system using a variety of networked technology.
 The next phase of this idea was to create a framework for digital puzzles, which would use a variety of inputs and outputs - using the Quando framework developed by @stratton2019quando, I would quickly be able to construct interactions across many media.
 Quando has support for the Leap Motion @leap hand-tracking device, micro:bit @micro, and a variety of in-browser technology.
 However, the project may use a closed-source license in future (@stratton2019), which meant that I found it difficult to rely on for my work.
 Additionally, @liam2019 warns that digital uptake in escape rooms may be middling due to the inherent risk, as discussed in the literature survey.

+My next step is to survey the industry, which is subject to the approval of an ethics review of my questionnaire.
+A questionnaire will be sent to the Facebook group created and maintained by @nicholson2015peeking.
+This will help to solidify the direction of my project.

 # Progress

 <!--